-First of all you will need administration privileges to install service.
+First of all, you will need administrator privileges to install service.
 This step by step guide is for standalone zip version of Tomcat Server.

 binfolder of your tomcat installation.
 You should have in folder three files among others:

 tomcat7w.exe.
 If you are using older Tomcat Server than these files should be

 - If these files are not there then you have to manually add them.
 First, figure out which version of Tomcat you have.
 Also, define architecture 32 bit/64 bit.

 After that go to http://tomcat.apache.org/download-70.cgi or http://tomcat.apache.org/download-60.cgi and download the right zip file.